Broken Pot: The Making of the Warlpiri Bible

 In Broken Pot, this powerful memoir informs, educates, entertains and challenges the readers to not give up on what God has started.
-Moreover, it is sincerely hoped that fellow-suffers of the Black Dog and other forms of mental illness will come to realise that God has not abandoned them; that He can still use cracked pots to accomplish His purposes, and there is help for them even in the darkness.
+Moreover, it is sincerely hoped that fellow-sufferers of the Black Dog and other forms of mental illness will come to realise that God has not abandoned them; that He can still use cracked pots to accomplish His purposes and that there is help for them even in the darkness.

 About the author